 Friedrich built their name in the room air conditioner market, but their line of portable room dehumidifiers caught my attention while looking for a new dehumidifier to replace our now defunct Kenmore model.
 The design and overall features looked perfect for our wants and needs, so time to unwrap this thing and do a complete install, including continuous drainage.

-A garage, basement, or any other place experiencing high humidity can wreak havoc on tools, cabinets of all materials types, clothing, etc., and create damaging mildew on your home.
+A garage, basement, or any other space experiencing excessive humidity can wreak havoc on tools, cabinets of all materials types, clothing, etc., and create damaging mildew on your home when not controlled.